Skip to content

 The Hard Processor System (HPS) in the Agilex™ 5 E-Series Premium Dev Kit provides a USB 3.1 Gen 1 Controller that supports host, device, and dual role device (DRD) mode functions for high-speed applications.
 Both the USB 2.0 protocol and USB 3.1 protocol are supported.

-This page provide instructions on how to enable the Host Mode, Device Mode, and Dual Role Device (DRD) Mode.
+This page provides instructions on how to enable the Host Mode, Device Mode, and Dual Role Device (DRD) Mode.

 For the enablement of the three modes, there are modifications to be made respectively on the Golden Hardware System Design (GHRD) and/or Yocto Build, please refer to the table below to understand the modification required for each mode.